Introduction to 'When you can't make repayments'

 You'll meet someone who's also learning to borrow and repay money, and see what they do.

-• What a debt emergency is and the bills that can lead to one
+• What a debt emergency is and the bills that can lead to one.

-• Why you should contact your lenders and how to do this
+• Why you should contact your lenders and how to do this.

-5 mins
+5 minutes

 Chapter 1

-2 mins
+2 minutes

 Recently her hours have been cut down, and she can't afford to make all of her repayments and pay all of her bills.